jculvey/roboto/README.md

 are parsed [as outlined here](https://developers.google.com/webmasters/control-crawl-index/docs/robots_txt).

-Before roboto crawls an url, it will fetch the domain's `robots.txt` file, parse the directives, and skip crawling the url if a directive disallows crawling.
+Before roboto crawls an url, it will fetch the domain's `robots.txt` file, parse the directives, and skip crawling the url if a directive disallows it.
 The fetched `robots.txt` file is is then cached.

-At this time, roboto doesn't examine the robots.txt file of subdomains (only the `robots.txt` file located at the top level domain).
+At this time, roboto doesn't examine the `robots.txt` file of subdomains (only the one located at the top level domain).

 ## Link Extraction